hmkim/snakemake-aws-parallelcluster-slurm/README.md

 in section `default-resources` to the name of a queue in your cluster.

 From `my-workflow`, execute Snakemake as `snakemake --profile profiles/aws-parallelcluster-slurm`.

+Modified for snakemake 8 version.

+Please modify the 2 variables below to suit your needs.
+`partition`
+`tmpdir`